2023 World Women's Handball Championship: Final

+Final ranking and awards

 Final ranking

 Places 1 to 8 and 25 to 32 will be decided by play-off or knock-out.
-The losers of the quarter finals will be ranked 5th to 8th according to the places in the main round, points gained and goal difference.
 Teams finishing third in the main round will be ranked 9th to 12th, teams finishing fourth in the main round 13th to 16th, teams finishing fifth in the main round 17th to 20th and teams ranked sixth 21st to 24th.
 In case of a tie in points gained, the goal difference of the main round will be taken into account, then number of goals scored.
 If teams will still be equal, number of points gained in the preliminary round will be considered followed by the goal difference and then number of goals scored in the preliminary round.

+All-star Team

+The All-star Team was announced on 17 December 2023.